What's in Microsoft.VisualBasic for C# Developers: Part 2 - Constants & Control Characters

 Constants

-Microsoft.VisualBasic.Constants contains a lot of constant definitions which are used through out the whole Microsoft.VisualBasic assembly.
-A lot are to be used with specific functions, for example vbAbort is meant to be used with the MsgBox function, but there are a few which are interesting:
+Microsoft.VisualBasic.Constants contains a lot of constant definitions used throughout the whole Microsoft.VisualBasic assembly.
+A lot are meant to be used with specific functions—for example, vbAbort is meant to be used with the MsgBox function—but there are a few that are interesting.

 Control Characters